sjbylo/example-bash-operator/README.md

 ```
 (See the runall.sh file for more options)

-View what's happening in a separate terminal:
+In a separate terminal run this command, view what's happening:

 ```
 watch -n1 kubectl get pods
 ```

+To stop the above commands, hit Ctrl-C.

 Optionally, view the logs of the Operator.